New wave music: 1980s: Mainstream US peak

-1980s

 Early in 1980, influential radio consultant Lee Abrams wrote a memo saying with a few exceptions, "we're not going to be seeing many of the new wave circuit acts happening very big [in the US].
 As a movement, we don't expect it to have much influence."
 A year earlier, Bart Mills of The Washington Post asked "Is England's New Wave All Washed Up?", writing that "The New Wave joined the Establishment, buying a few hits at the price of its anarchism.
 Not a single punk band broke through big in America, and in Britain John Travolta sold more albums than the entire New Wave."
-Lee Ferguson, a consultant to KWST, said in an interview Los Angeles radio stations were banning disc jockeys from using the term and noted; "Most of the people who call music new wave are the ones looking for a way not to play it".
-Second albums by new wave musicians who had successful debut albums, along with newly signed musicians, failed to sell and stations pulled most new wave programming, such as Devo's socially critical but widely misunderstood song "Whip It".
+Lee Ferguson, a consultant to KWST, said in an interview that Los Angeles radio stations were banning disc jockeys from using the term and noted; "Most of the people who call music new wave are the ones looking for a way not to play it".
+Second albums by new wave musicians who had successful debuts, along with newly signed musicians, failed to sell and stations initially pulled most new wave programming, such as Devo's socially critical but widely misunderstood song "Whip It".

-In 1981, the start of MTV began new wave's most successful era in the US.
+In 1981, however, the start of MTV began new wave's most successful era in the US.
 British musicians, unlike many of their American counterparts, had learned how to use the music video early on.
-Several British acts on independent labels were able to outmarket and outsell American musicians on major labels, a phenomenon journalists labeled the "Second British Invasion" of "new music", which included many artists of the New Romantic movement.
-In 1981, Rolling Stone contrasted the movement with the previous new wave era, writing that "the natty Anglo-dandies of Japan", having been "reviled in the New Wave era", seemed "made to order for the age of the clothes-conscious New Romantic bands."
-MTV continued its heavy rotation of videos by "post-New Wave pop" acts "with a British orientation" until 1987, when it changed to a heavy metal and rock-dominated format.
+Several British acts on independent labels were able to outmarket and outsell American musicians on major labels, a phenomenon journalists labeled the "Second British Invasion" of "new music", which included many artists of the style-conscious New Romantic movement.
+The early 1980s also saw brief forays into new wave by non-new wave artists, such as Billy Joel (Glass Houses), Donna Summer (The Wanderer), Robert Palmer (Clues), Linda Ronstadt (Mad Love), and Don Henley (I Can't Stand Still and Building the Perfect Beast).

-In a December 1982 Gallup poll, 14% of teenagers rated new wave as their favorite type of music, making it the third-most-popular genre.
+New wave was closely tied to punk and came and went more quickly in the UK and Western Europe than in the US.
+At the time punk began, it was a major phenomenon in the UK and a minor one in the US.
+When new wave acts started being noticed in the US, the term "punk" meant little to mainstream audiences, and it was common for rock clubs and discos to play British dance mixes and videos between live sets by American guitar acts.
+In a December 1982 Gallup poll, 14% of American teenagers rated new wave as their favorite type of music, making it the third most-popular genre.
 New wave had its greatest popularity on the West Coast.
 Unlike other genres, race was not a factor in the popularity of new wave music, according to the poll.
 Urban contemporary radio stations were the first to play dance-oriented new wave bands such as the B-52's, Culture Club, Duran Duran, and ABC.